saucelabs/sauce-docs/docs/error-reporting/platform-integrations/unity/configuration.md

 ### `backtraceDatabase.Send`
 <p><small>| METHOD | OPTIONAL |</small></p>

 Sends all reports to the Backtrace server, as defined by the client side deduplication and database retry settings.
+This method is only needed to support the offline database when the Auto send mode is disabled.

 ```c#
 backtraceDatabase.Send();